richard-sistern/aleph/vmware.md

 Unlike Active Directory, roles and permissions apply in `union` rather than least privilege.
 For example, all + none = all permissions.

 However, like Active Directory, object precedence still applies.
 This includes user objects.
+For example, permissions applied to user take precedence over any group membership.

+### Backup

+Backup via the vCenter Server Appliance Management Interface.

+Use vCenter Server HA to create replica vCenter servers